 Their wifi works.
 Hooray!!

-The IP address of all the printers at every site ends in the same number.
-Let’s say that one of them is 192.168.10.5.
-Usually, I can ping them.
+For consistency, the IP address of all the printers at every site ends in the same number for the final octet.
+Let’s say that on this site it’s 192.168.10.5.
+Usually, I can ping the printer on every site.
 This time, no such joy.
 And let’s be clear: pinging printers *is* a joy.
 A true joy.
 One of the truest joys known to humankind.

 So, our SRX is seeing these static IP machines at layer 2, but not at layer 3.
 Any ideas yet?